The Bankrate promise

 In countries around the world, chip and PIN cards are the norm.
 These cards use a microchip and personal identification number (PIN) to validate transactions instead of a cardholder’s signature.
 Rather than swiping the magnetic stripe through the card reader, consumers insert the card into the machine and enter the PIN stored on the chip.
 If you have a card with a chip in your wallet, set a PIN so you don’t run into trouble using it abroad.

 Providing advance notice of your travel plans reduces the odds of your bank declining your transactions abroad.
 Knowing that you’ll be in Paris for a week, your bank is less likely to reject all those purchases at patisseries.
 They’ll know your credit card is likely not compromised.
 You’re just being a tourist and eating all the chocolate croissants you can muster.

-Is it worth using a credit card abroad?
+Is it worthwhile using a credit card abroad?

 Using your credit card abroad provides security and convenience that cash does not.
-You’ll earn points on every purchase, which you can save up and redeem towards more travel experiences in the future.
-Your purchases will also be covered by purchase protection, giving you extra peace of mind.
-More importantly, you don’t have to carry large amounts of cash and worry about the security risk that might post.
+You’ll earn points on every purchase, which you can save up and redeem toward more travel experiences in the future.
+Your purchases may also be covered by purchase protection, giving you extra peace of mind.
+More importantly, you won’t have to carry large amounts of cash and worry about the security risk that might post.

 While you should bring some cash with you in case your credit card isn’t accepted, a credit card provides more protection.

 What’s the cost of using a credit card abroad?

 There are two types of fees you’ll encounter when using a credit card abroad: foreign transaction fees and merchant fees.
 Foreign transaction fees are around 3 percent and can be avoided since many travel rewards cards waive them.